 Proposals submitted to this program should consider addressing aspects of the nanomanufacturing value chain:

-· Novel scalable processes and techniques for large-area or continuous manufacturing of nano-scale structures and their assembly/integration into higher order systems;
+· Novel scalable processes and techniques for large-area or continuous manufacturing of nano-scale materials and structures and their assembly and integration into higher order systems;

 · Fundamental scientific research in well-defined technical areas that are compellingly justified as approaches to overcome critical barriers to scale-up and integration; and

 · Design principles for production systems leading to nanomanufacturing platforms; identification of metrology, instrumentation, standards and control methodologies needed for process control and to assess quality and yield.

 Competitive proposals are expected to address the training and education of students in nanomanufacturing.
 An inter-disciplinary approach is strongly encouraged.
 Disciplines could range from mathematics to the physical sciences to engineering.
 While not required, the involvement of an industrial or small business partner or partners is encouraged.
 These collaborations have the potential to significantly strengthen a proposal.

 Other research and education projects in nanoscale science and engineering will continue to be supported in the relevant programs and divisions.

 Please see requirements for submitting proposals for collaborations; a single proposal with sub-contracts must be submitted for collaborations and the submission of separate proposals from multiple investigators for collaborative projects ('collaborative proposals') is not allowed.